-Note: GJAT adopts Double-Anonymous Peer Review
+Note: GJAT adopts Double-Anonymous (Double-Blind) Peer Review

-- GJAT receives article submission from author.
+- Notification: GJAT receives an article submission from an author.
+Author is notified.

-- Expert reviewers will make suggestions and recommendations either to publish or reject the article, or request author to make any necessary amendment to the article.
-If the article is rejected, author will be notified.
+- Expert Review: Subsequent to the Content Review, article is subjected to a review by two (2) expert peer reviewers, pre-selected by GJAT, or recommended by author.
+Expert reviewers will make suggestions and recommendations on whether to publish or reject the article, or request author to make necessary amendments to the article.

 Peer Review & Publication Flow Chart